Management in Non-Government Organisations

 On successful completion of this unit, students will be able to:

-1. Critically analyse how and why non-governmental organisations have emerged as such powerful types of organisations in different types of societies;
+1. Critically explain the significance of diverse organisational structures in advancing social change agendas and how and why non-governmental organisations have emerged as such significant types of organisations in society;

 Assessment